NUCAPS/nc_var_names/README.md

 # NUCAPS-EDR netCDF file names and descriptions
 Provides a comprehensive list of NUCAPS-EDR v3.0 dimensions and variable names and description.
-For more detailed information on the NUCAPS algorithm, please read the [ATBD](https://www.star.nesdis.noaa.gov/jpss/documents/ATBD/ATBD_NUCAPS_v3.1.pdf) or contact the science team.
+For a quick overview of the NUCAPS algorithm, see [this quick guide](https://weather.ndc.nasa.gov/nucaps/qg/NUCAPS-cloud-frac-quick-guide_final.pdf).
+For more detailed information on the NUCAPS algorithm, please read the ATBD or read some of the [foundational literature](https://weather.ndc.nasa.gov/nucaps/resources_publications.html) on NUCAPS.
+Contact the [NUCAPS science team](https://www.star.nesdis.noaa.gov/jpss/soundings.php) if you require further assistance.
+Note: There will be some additional fields added to NUCAPS v3.1, I have tried to document some of these below but keep in mind that the product will continuously improve and some information may become outdated here.

+NUCAPS is available on NOAA CLASS and via the NOAA NODD program via [Amazon AWS](https://registry.opendata.aws/noaa-jpss/).
+I recommend downloading a sample file and begin by printing the variables.
+You'll immediately see there are a lot!
+If you are new to NUCAPS, the most commonly used variables are the ones listed under "Geophysical Variables using the IR+MW retrieval," which includes both temperature, water vapor, and other trace gases.
+We also recommend pairing these with the Quality_Flag field to determine how much you should trust the measurement.
+I recommend using [this tutorial](https://github.com/NUCAPS/saharan-air-layer) as a starting point.

+For NUCAPS v3.0 and earlier, you will need to apply a surface correction to get the lowest value or filter all data below the Surface Pressure.
+See [Berndt et al., 2020](https://www.mdpi.com/2072-4292/12/20/3311) for an explanation and a [code example](https://github.com/NUCAPS/global_stability_params/blob/master/demo_files.py) lines 81-136 for a use case.
+Starting with NUCAPS-EDR v3.1, the surface correction will already be applied.

 Abbreviations
 * FOV: Field-of-view